How does human cooperation emerge from evolution and learning?

 Why cooperation is a puzzle

-Cooperation is not hard to observe.
-It is hard to explain.
+Cooperation is easy to observe, but hard to explain.
 In many environments, individual incentives and collective outcomes pull in different directions.
 The same behavior may look cooperative at one timescale and exploitative at another.

 -